ibm-cloud-docs/cloud-databases/db-version-policy.md

 RabbitMQ|Major versions are the first two numbers in a `major.x.patch` version number.| v3.7, September 2021 {: caption="Table 1.
 Major versions for {{site.data.keyword.databases-for}}" caption-side="top"}

-* There was a change of versioning scheme for PostgreSQL after version 9.6.
+*There was a change of versioning scheme for PostgreSQL after version 9.6.
 Before and including version 9.6, a PostgreSQL major version was defined by the first two numbers in the version.
+{: .note}

 ## Minor versions